LylaAtta123/intersession_data_2023/week1/content_day2/tutorial_github.md

 ![git fork](./../../assets/images/week1_git_fork.png)  <br>
 - Follow the instructions to finish creating the repo. <br>

+- See #6. for best practices to avoid conflicts. <br>

 3. Clone your forked repo
 - Cloning a repo creates a local (on your machine) copy of the repository that is hosted on GitHub.
 This allows you to create/delete files and make changes as if you were working in a regular directory on your computer. <br>
 - To clone the repo, go to your forked repo in your GitHub account.
 Make sure in the top left you see [YOUR GitHub USERNAME/intersession_data_2023].
 On the top right, you'll see a green "Code" button.
 After you click on code, copy the repo address. <br>